harryalloyd/harryalloyd/README.md

 - 👋 Hi, I’m @harryalloyd
 - 👀 I’m interested in ... working on projects
 - 🌱 I’m currently learning ...
 C++ and Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... anything so feel free to hit me up
 - 📫 How to reach me ...
-Linkedin -> harrisonlloyd1   discord -> harrisonlloyd123
+Linkedin -> harrisonlloyd1    ...  discord -> harrisonlloyd123
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 I'm ginger